 First-year Benefit Offering:

 If you are offering a group health plan for the very first time, there are multiple issues to be aware of.
 Hopefully, you have surveyed the current employees and know who is interested in electing coverage.
-As the owner, cost is always one of the most critical issues.
+As the owner, the cost is always one of the most critical issues.
 It’s best to go into the process with some budget already established.
 If you are considering contributing the minimum employer contribution, that would be 50% of the employee premium.
-Currently the average employee only bonus is around $550 for a high deductible health plan.
+Currently, the average employee-only bonus is around $550 for a high-deductible health plan.
 If you have seven employees that are interested, the company is going to be responsible for about $1,925 a month, plus the owner premiums if they are electing coverage.
 A lot of first-time benefit groups lose sight of their contributions and then can result in a messy situation.

 Owner needs and employee needs:

 Indiana small employers sometimes have a huge disconnect between the owner and employee when it comes to health insurance wants & needs.
 On most small group health plans (under ten lives) you don’t always have the option of offering multiple plans.
 This can create a problem where the owner of the company wants rich insurance benefits, but those plans can cost prohibitive to the employees.
 Considering that on-plan designs are essential.
 A standard solution to this issue is going with a carrier that offers dual options plans like UnitedHealthcare for the small group industry.